UPDATED FOR HMRC GUIDANCE ON 12 JUNE 2020

 With the prospect of a part contribution from employers from August, not only does the scheme exclude dividends, it will require companies to part fund their furloughed salaries.

-The Chancellor has been lobbied about the apparent unfairness of the CJRS for directors, but so far has chosen to leave the scheme as it stands.
+The Chancellor has been lobbied many times about the apparent unfairness of the CJRS for directors, but so far has chosen to leave the scheme as it stands.

-During a Treasury Committee hearing on 29 April 2020, Mel Stride MP, Chair of the Committee, urged the government to consider extending CJRS to dividends received by company directors.
+During a Treasury Committee hearing on 29 April 2020, Mel Stride MP, Chair of the Committee, urged the government to consider extending CJRS to dividends received by company directors, but to no avail.

 In addition, there is a practice among some small owner-managed companies for the directors to pay themselves an annual salary at the end of month 12.
-Where the company has a 31 March year end, that means a director who is paid at the end of month 12 will have a problem, as to qualify for CJRS there must have been a payroll RTI report to HMRC by 19 March 2020.
-So annual schemes like this will miss the target date for a furlough grant.
+But this creates a problem as there have been an RTI submission to HMRC on or before 19 March 2020, which relates to a payment of earnings in the 19/20 tax year.

 Where a company has a number of directors, it may be more straightforward to see how some could be furloughed and receive the grant, as there would be a continuing director.